Saturday, Oct. 20, 2018

 Primary Care Physicians, Hospitalists, Emergency Department Physicians, Nurse Practitioners, Physician Assistants, RNs, Rad Techs, Echo Techs and Allied Health Professionals

-In addition to timely presentations by community cardiovascular specialists, we are honored to present the following keynotes:
+We are honored to present the following keynotes:

 Cardio Keynote Presentation: Risk Analysis Index for Measuring Frailty in Surgical Populations